ONLINE TAX BILL

 This service allows you to be notified when your tax account is online.
 It is also possible to consult the account, plan future payments, or check the balance of the account.In order to centralize online services in one place, and in keeping with the Town of Rosemère's green vision, citizens now have the option of receiving their tax bill only from their Voilà! account.
 Please note that by registering, you agree to receive your tax bill exclusively online.

-To obtain the 2024 tax account online, you must register before January 22, 2024.
-After this date, the subscription will be made for the 2025 tax account.
+To obtain the 2025 tax account online, you have until January 20, 2025 to register.
+After this date, the subscription will be made for the 2026 tax account.

 You must have a Voilà! account to subscribe to this service.
 To find out how to create your account, visit: https://www.ville.rosemere.qc.ca/voila--rosemere-2/